gao-hongnan/omniverse/omniverse/operations/machine_learning_lifecycle/03_data_source_and_format.md

 using the Parquet format because it consumes up to 6x less storage and is up to 2x faster to unload in Amazon S3 compared to text formats.

-!!! example "Text vs Binary" For example, if you want to store the number
-$1000000$, and if you store it in text file it takes 7 characters (1, 0, 0, 0,
-0, 0, 0), taking up 7 bytes of storage if 1 character is 1 byte.
-But if you
-store it in binary format as `int32`, then it takes 32 bits, which is 4 bytes.
+For example, if you want to store the number $1000000$, and if you store it in text file it takes 7 characters (1, 0, 0, 0, 0, 0, 0), taking up 7 bytes of storage if 1 character is 1 byte.
+But if you store it in binary format as `int32`, then it takes 32 bits, which is 4 bytes.

-## Data Storage in Machine Learning Systems
+## Workflow

 Once the data source is scoped and well-defined, before we even start extracting the data, we need to know what kind of data we are dealing with and **how** and